PeteLealiieeJ/CSV2Eigen/README.md

-# CSV2CXX
+# CSV2Eigen
-Used to Export numerical CSV data into Cpp Elements
+Used to Export numerical CSV data into Eigen Cpp Objects